 Prerequisites: MAR 3023, MAR 3503, and MAR 4202 - all courses with a grade of "C" or higher.
 This course provides a practical approach to analyzing, planning and implementing marketing strategies.
 Insights into the creative processes involved in applying the knowledge and concepts of marketing to the development and implementation of marketing strategy are examined.

 So students can gain in-field experience, while paired with a classroom setting, certain bachelor degree programs at Eastern Florida State College require or have an option for an internship in a student’s final semester as part of the capstone experience.
 This bridge to post-graduation life allows students to gain confidence in their field while also making important networking connections.

 Bachelor's program internships at Eastern Florida are coordinated by the Career Planning and Development Center.
 Students wishing to register for an internship class must visit the internship webpage and complete the Student Internship Inquiry form.
+This Inquiry Form should be submitted in the semester prior to your final term at EFSC.
 This will connect you with the EFSC Internship Representative who will walk you through both registration and the internship process.